AniAdamPashut/AniAdamPashut.github.io/markdown/python decorators.md

     ...
 ```

-Since the `curry(3)` expression evaluates to a decorator function it's still valid python code with the addition of the curried value bounded to the decorator function.
+Since the `curry(3)` expression evaluates to a decorator function it's still valid python code with the addition of the curried value bound to the decorator function.

 ## Flask is a cool framework

 Anyone familiar with flask knows `app.route()` function.
 It haunts us everywhere.
 The infamous flask's "Hello World" example feels magical.
-Although it *feels* magical, I can for you.
 Let's have a look at the flask "Hello World" example.

 ```py
 from flask import Flask